Simon A. Lee

 simon.jpg

 Simon A. Lee is a 3rd Year Ph.D.
-Student at UCLA working in the Computational Medicine Department with Jeffrey Chiang.
+Student at UCLA working in the Computational Medicine Department with Dr. Jeffrey Chiang.
 His primary work revolves around developing methods and evaluations that operate on health data.
 Some of his current/past affiliations and collaborations have included Samsung Research as a Health AI Scholar, Celsius Therapeutics as a Data Science Researcher, Optum Labs and was a former student at École Polytechnique Fédérale de Lausanne.
 His main research interests are listed in the followng:

 • Building and Reproducing Robust Foundation Models for Health Data